 While natural gas remains the best value for your heating needs, costs typically increase in the winter because your heating system works harder and runs more often to keep you comfortable.
 To help manage your winter heating bills, consider weatherizing your home and following these additional energy-saving tips.

-Natural gas costs make up the largest portion of your Nicor Gas bill.
+Natural gas costs make up approximately half of your Nicor Gas bill.
 This is the charge for the gas you use during the billing month.
 It is calculated by multiplying your gas usage by the average cost per therm we pay to purchase gas supplies.
 The amount you pay varies monthly based on the cost of gas and the amount you use.
 Nicor Gas does not profit from gas costs; we pass our cost on to you without markup.

 Delivery charges shown on your bill consist of the following:

 Monthly Customer Charge – a fixed amount that covers our expenses to read your meter, produce your bill and other monthly administrative costs.
 A small portion of this charge covers various taxes.
 This charge is incurred even if no gas is used.

 Distribution Charges – covers our operating and distribution costs.
 These charges vary monthly based on the amount of natural gas you use.

 Environmental Recovery Cost – covers our cost for the environmental monitoring and clean-up of former manufactured gas facilities.
 This cost changes periodically, and Nicor Gas does not profit from these charges.

 Franchise Cost – covers our cost for municipal franchise agreements.
 Nicor Gas does not profit from this charge.